aaron-smits/playwright-k8s/README.md

 # playwright-k8s
+Work in progress.
 Demo of how to run playwright tests in a kubernetes cluster.
-Work in progress

 - Autoscaling
 - Batch jobs with Argo Workflows